 On October 25, 2016, the Environmental Protection Agency (EPA) and the National Highway Traffic Safety Administration (NHTSA) published a joint Phase 2 greenhouse gas (GHG) and fuel efficiency (FE) rule for medium- and heavy-duty vehicles.
-The rule, which phases-in between MY 2021 and MY 2027, is expected to increase the costs of the heaviest commercial vehicles and engines produced and sold in the U.S. by as much as \$12,440, and to force unproven technologies onto the fleet.
+The rule, which phases in between MY 2021 and MY 2027, is expected to increase the costs of the heaviest commercial vehicles and engines produced and sold in the U.S. by as much as \$12,440, and to force unproven technologies into the fleet.

 When EPA last forced new technologies onto commercial trucks, it wildly underestimated per vehicle costs and other impacts.
 Specifically, EPA predicted in 2001 that its new NOx reduction mandates would increase the average price of a heavy-duty truck by \$3,000.
-A study released in 2012 found that EPA underestimated compliance costs by a factor of 2 to 5 times, resulting in actual average costs exceeding \$21,000 per truck!
-EPA's 2002, 2007, and 2010 NOx mandates also resulted in significantly higher operating costs and reduced reliability due to increased maintenance and repair.
-These higher prices and operating costs led to unprecedented truck pre-buys and sales "cliffs" and other market disruptions, causing significant layoffs capital constraints for truck and engine manufacturers, suppliers, and dealers, and the departure of numerous businesses from the industry.
+A 2012 American Truck Dealers study found that EPA underestimated compliance costs by a factor of 2 to 5 times, resulting in actual average costs exceeding \$21,000 per truck.1 EPA's 2002, 2007, and 2010 NOx mandates also resulted in significantly higher operating costs and reduced reliability due to increased maintenance and repair.
+These higher prices and operating costs led to unprecedented truck pre-buys and sales "cliffs" and other market disruptions, causing layoffs, capital constraints for truck and engine manufacturers, suppliers, and dealers, and the departure of numerous businesses from the industry.

 At an estimated cost of \$29.3 billion, the massive and complex Phase 2 rule is the most expensive set of mandates ever imposed on the trucking industry.
 Congress should ensure that the Phase 2 program is technologically feasible and cost effective.
-Otherwise, new trucks may become more fuel efficient, but truck purchasers may not be willing or able to buy them.
+Otherwise, while new trucks may become more fuel efficient, truck purchasers may not be able to buy them.
 Instead, truck customers will choose to keep their existing trucks longer, will rebuild engines and vehicles, or will purchase used trucks that meet their needs.
-Oversight of this costly rule could positively impact the truck industry and the economy by saving American jobs across the country, and by ensuring that the benefits of safer more efficient trucks are realized.
+EPA currently plans to revisit the rule's provisions on trailers and glider kits, but not the mandates governing trucks, tractors and engines.
+Oversight of this costly rule could positively impact the truck industry and the economy by saving American jobs across the country, and by ensuring that the benefits of safer, more efficient trucks are realized.

-Phase 2 Commercial Vehicle Cost Increase Summary for MY 2027 Source: EPA/NHTSA Issue Tractors Trailers Vocational Vehicles Heavy-Duty (HD) Pickups/Vans Per Vehicle Cost Increase (\$) \$12,160 \$1,070 \$2,660 \$1,340 to to to to \$12,440 \$1,110 \$2,700 \$1,360 Per Vehicle Cost Increase (%) 12% 4% 3% 3% Price Before Regulation (\$) Base Price: Base Price: Base Price: Base Price: \$100,000 \$25,000 \$100,000 \$40,000 New Price After Regulation (\$) New Price: New Price: New Price: New Price: \$112,440 \$26,110 \$102,700 \$41,360
+Phase 2 Commercial Vehicle Cost Increase Summary for MY 2027 ^{2, 3} Source: EPA/NHTSA Issue Tractors Trailers Vocational Vehicles Heavy-Duty (HD) Pickups/Vans Per Vehicle Cost Increase (\$) \$12,160 \$1,070 \$2,660 \$1,340 to to to to \$12,440 \$1,110 \$2,700 \$1,360 Per Vehicle Cost Increase (%) 12% 4% 3% 3% Price Before Regulation (\$) Base Price: Base Price: Base Price: Base Price: \$100,000 \$25,000 \$100,000 \$40,000 New Price After Regulation (\$) New Price: New Price: New Price: New Price: \$112,440 \$26,110 \$102,700 \$41,360

-&lt;sup>1 Plaza-Jennings, A Look Back at EPA's and Other Impact Projections for Model Year 2004-2010 Heavy-Duty Truck Emissions Standards (Feb.
+1 Plaza-Jennings, A Look Back at EPA's and Other Impact Projections for Model Year 2004-2010 Heavy-Duty Truck Emissions Standards (Feb.
 2012).
 NADA Comments to NHTSA/EPA RE: MY 2017-2025 Proposed Standard

-&lt;sup>2 81 Fed.
+2 81 Fed.
 Reg.
 73478, 73482 (Oct.
 25, 2016).

-&lt;sup>3 EPA/NHSTA base price is approximate minimum vehicle price.
+3 EPA/NHSTA base price is approximate minimum vehicle price.
 Dollar values shown are in 2013\$.